domosekai/domosekai.github.io/sstp/help.md

 - **UDP Acceleration**

-  *SoftEther only*
+  *SoftEther only and requires iOS 12+*

   Whether to enable the UDP acceleration feature.

-  Available in iOS 13+ and SoftEther Server 4.30+.
+- **NAT Traversal (NAT-T)**

+  *SoftEther only and requires iOS 12+*

+  Whether to enable the NAT traversal feature.
+NAT-T is helpful when the server cannot open ports or does not have a public IP address.

 - **Authentication Method**

   Choose either password or certificate.

-  Authentication with certificate is supported in iOS 12 and above.
+  Authentication with certificate in SSTP is supported on iOS 12 and above.

 - **Username**